MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Adding Routes

-Head to `System > Routes > Configuration`.
+Head to `System ‣ Routes ‣ Configuration`.

 You want the wireguard subnet to be routed in its entirety to and from that gateway so that access can be established and mapped by your router without the need to add firewall rules.
 With OPNsense there is one more step I had to take....

-`Firewall > Settings > Advanced > Static route filtering` you will need to check the `Bypass firewall rules for traffic on the same interface` checkbox.
+`Firewall ‣ Settings ‣ Advanced ‣ Static route filtering` you will need to check the `Bypass firewall rules for traffic on the same interface` checkbox.

 * * *

-# PART VII - OPNsense firewall configuration for Site-to-Site VPNs
+# PART VII - Site-to-Site VPN - OPNsense router configuration

 * * *